 - Your net zero target does not have to be compliant with any external standards or verification schemes such as the Science-Based Targets Initiative.

 Baseline Emissions Footprint

 If you have previously calculated your carbon footprint, you may already have baseline data to enter here.
-If not, you will need to calculate your carbon footprint.
+If not, you will need to calculate your carbon footprint so that you can include the data in your Carbon Reduction Plan.
 See our step-by-step guide or let us do the work for you with our Carbon Footprinting Package.

 Key points to note:

-- Only a limited set of Scope 3 emissions categories needs to be included – Upstream transportation & distribution; waste generated in operations; business travel; employee commuting; downstream transportation & distribution.
+- Only a limited set of Scope 3 emissions categories needs to be included in your Carbon Reduction Plan – Upstream transportation & distribution; waste generated in operations; business travel; employee commuting; downstream transportation & distribution.